nythzville/game-gallery-demo/README.md

 _**Note:** This a demo application for BarBooks coding assessment._

 ### Libraries:
-1. Redux Toolkit - For maging filter state
+1. Redux Toolkit - For managing centralized filter state
 2. React Select - For filter  select inputs
 2. Font Awesome - For icons